 What is the time commitment to be a participant?

 CYL is not a traditional mentorship program.
 Participants will find it flexible and tailored to what they want to experience.
 Mentors will dedicate a minimum amount of time to activities within a pre-determined time frame to share skills, experiences and opportunities with mentees.
 In order to complete the program, the mentee will need to exhibit comprehension and proficiency in the areas of learning.

 What is the duration of a mentorship?

-The successful mentees will be selected at the Canadian Beef Industry Conference in July and will be introduced to their mentor in November.
+The successful mentees will be selected at the annual Canadian Beef Industry Conference in August and will be introduced to their mentor in November.
 The mentorship concludes in July followed by a graduation ceremony at the following Canadian Beef Industry Conference.
 Graduates of the program are eligible to participate in select CYL events after their official mentorship is completed.

 How do I apply to the program?

 Program applications are available on the CYL website and generally open in early January and close in late March.
 Visit the ‘Apply’ tab to access the application and see this year’s official opening and closing submission dates.